setville/klipbian-klipperOS/README.md

 6. Turn on the phone.

 First boot
-1. Resize the partition using resize2fs (built in emmc) 1.1 sudo resize2fs /dev/mmcblk0p30
+1. Resize the partition using resize2fs (built in emmc)\n
+   1.1 sudo resize2fs /dev/mmcblk0p30\n
-   1.2 enter password 123456
+   1.2 enter password 123456\n
-2 Resize the partition using resize2fs (sdcard)
+2 Resize the partition using resize2fs (sdcard)\n
-   2.1 sudo resize2fs /dev/mmcblk1p1
+   2.1 sudo resize2fs /dev/mmcblk1p1\n
-   2.2 enter password 123456
+   2.2 enter password 123456\n
-3. Reboot
+3. Reboot\n
-   3.1 sudo reboot
+   3.1 sudo reboot\n
-   3.2 enter password 123456
+   3.2 enter password 123456\n

 5. You can also change the default password which is 123456 for both root account and mobian account 5.1 sudo passwd mobian